S-RM/wiskess_rust/README.md

 The setup will install tools needed by WISKESS on the operating system and under the tools folder.
 You will need about 5 GB of disk space for the installation to complete.

+You can check if setup has completed successfully with the command: `wiskess_rust.exe setup -c`

 # Wiskess Web UI `wiskess_rust.exe gui`
 This command will launch the Web user interface.
 This is still WIP, where currently you can submit two commands to wiskess, including:
 * a single data source - using the main wiskess module